Technigo/project-survey/pull_request_template.md

 Things I'd like to have clarified or explained in more detail:

 I have read about the accessibility again but I'm still not sure what is best practice.
 If I don't add tabIndex='0' to my h:es and p:s I can't get the screen reader to read them, but I don't find any info about it being necessary to do tabIndex to elements like this.

-I can't get the flexbox in the summary section to work when deployed and viewed on iPhone.